EdJoPaTo/website-stalker-example/work/frame/de-en-products-desktop-diy-amd-aimax300-configuration-new.md

 * What is ARGB?

   ARGB (Addressable RGB) lighting allows customization of each individual LED, offering more advanced control than standard RGB lighting, which can only display one color at a time across all LEDs.
 The Mainboard has a standard ARGB header and supports common ARGB control software applications.

-* How do I choose a fan?

-  Framework Desktop is compatible with 120mm fans.
-We have two 120mm Cooler Master fan options (customized version of Cooler Master's Mobius fans with improved start-up behavior) in the configurator operating at 2400 RPM.
-One of them is ARGB and the other one does not have lighting.
-We also have a Noctua 120mm fan (NF-A12x25 HS-PWM) operating at 2400 RPM, which does not have lighting, but provides excellent performance-to-noise efficiency and comes in Noctua's infamous brown brand colors.

 Close